T

 Ask first

-Danish meatballs, typically made with pork and veal, often mixed with flour or breadcrumbs as a binder.
-Gluten-free versions are possible but require confirmation of ingredients and preparation.
+Danish meatballs, usually made with pork and veal, often mixed with flour or breadcrumbs as a binder.
+Cross-contamination is a risk if prepared in a shared kitchen.

 Stegt Flæsk med Persillesovs